Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/First_page.md

 teaching: 10
 exercises: 0
 questions:
-- "BioCommons Australia"
+- "What is this workshop about?"
+- "What is BioCommons Australia?"
+- "Why develop/use Bioinformatics pipelines?"
 - "What is nextflow and nfcore?"
 - "Which nfocore pipeline? - nfcore-rnaseq"
-- "Where can you deply it? - Nimbus VM instance"
+- "Where can you deploy the nfcore-rnase? - Nimbus VM instance"

 objectives: